 Time Teacher activity Learner activity Learner outcome(s) 10 mins Welcome and introduction to the brief.
-Listen and selections 5 mins Outline the brief - Abstraction.
+Listen and cold muchtisms 5 mins Outline the brief - Abstraction.
 Listen and ask questions.
 15 mins Power point or slide show based on Cubism Highlight different approaches taken, materials used and ideas explored.
 Listen, take notes and ask questions.
 Notes and discussion.
 20 mins Warm up drawings using different approaches.
-Learners should carry out the following four 5 min tasks using the still life: • draw a section of the still life using wrong hand • draw a section of the still life by looking at the objects but not at the drawing until it is completed • draw a section of the still life using a single line • draw a section of the still life using ink and a stick.
+Learners should carry out the following four 5 min tasks using the still life: draw a section of the still life using wrong hand draw a section of the still life by looking at the objects but not at the drawing until it is completed draw a section of the still life using a single line draw a section of the still life using ink and a stick.
 Carry out drawing tasks.
 Four small scale drawings taking different approaches.
 20 mins Charcoal drawing on A2 paper; ensure learners have a good viewpoint of the objects being used.
-Draw the atill life value line A2 charcoal drawing.
+A2 charcoal drawing.
 60 mins Ask learners to move to a different viewing point and carry out observational drawing over the top of the first drawing.
 After twenty minutes ask them to move to a different viewpoint and carry out another observational drawing on top of the previous ones.
 After another 20 minutes ask them to move again and repeat the process.
-Draw the still life using line only.
-Try to be as accurate as possible.
-A2 Drawing in charcoal with two viewpoints overlapping.
 10 mins Peer feedback - learners should identify strengths in their drawing and areas for improvement.
 Identify the strongest element and explain why.
 Work selected Feedback.
 10 mins Re-cap on Cubism.
 Identify ways in which the tasks and outcomes relate to the ideas and approaches of Cubists.
 Q and A and feedback.
-The followi ng lesson learners will begin to edit the overall image.
-1 1
+The follow ing lesson learners will begin to edit the overall image.
+1 I